canonical/ubuntu-pro-client/docs/README.md

-# How to generate Ubuntu Advantage user documentation
+# How to generate Ubuntu Pro Client user documentation

-To build the docs for Ubuntu Advantage, you can use a dedicated `tox` command for it.
+To build the docs for Ubuntu Pro Client, you can use a dedicated `tox` command for it.
 You can install `tox` on your machine by running the `make test` command.
 Once tox is installed just run the command: